mvdnes/spin-rs/README.md

 By default this crate only works on nightly but you can disable the default features if you want to run on stable.
 Nightly is more efficient than stable currently.

-Also, `Once` is only available on nightly as it is only useful when `const_fn` is available.

 Include the following code in your Cargo.toml

 ```toml